michaelguild13/Selenium-WebdriverIO-Mocha-Chai-Boilerplate/README.md

 ##Run Tests
 -------------
-Run the selenium server `selenium-standalone start` (runs on port 4444) and then run `npm test` in a new terminal.
+To run tests, simply run `npm test`.

 note: `npm test`, runs all test within the test directory.

-To kill/stop all selenium instances use: `npm run kill-selenium`.
+To kill/stop all selenium instances use: `npm run kill-selenium`. use `npm run help` to see webdriverio's testrunner commands.

-use `npm run help` to see webdriverio's testrunner commands.
+Also, when the selenium-standalone server starts, it' running on port 4444

 ##Notes
 -------------